Example Career: Geographic Information Systems Technologists and Technicians

 - Confer with users to analyze, configure, or troubleshoot applications.

 - Transfer or rescale information from original photographs onto maps or other photographs.

-What Geographic Information Systems Technicians Should Be Good At
+What Geographic Information Systems Technologists and Technicians Should Be Good At

 - Inductive Reasoning - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

 - Near Vision - The ability to see details at close range (within a few feet of the observer).